Hurreman/lovelace-sensor-graphs/README.md

 Note that this is highly Work-In-Progress, and use it at your own risk! :D And feel free to contribute!

+## TO-DO
+- Reload graphs when there´s new data
+- Add option for other intervals than hourly
+- Add styling options
+- Add naming options for entities

 ## Installation

 ### Step 1